OSiRIS CephFS and S3 storage is accessible using our Globus endpoints.

-When you access Globus your access is determined by Posix (unix-style) permissions.
+When you access Globus CephFS endpoints your access is determined by Posix (unix-style) permissions for CephFS.
 Please look at information about OSiRIS default groups for more details and how to create additional groups for other OSiRIS-enrolled collaborators.

 Globus also offers Globus Share functionality where you create a share belonging to your identity and choose to share it with other Globus identities or groups.
 This is entirely self-managed outside the scope of OSiRIS.
 Your Globus share has the same effective permissions in OSiRIS as your identity.
 This is a good option for sharing data with Globus-only users since they do not have to enroll in OSiRIS.
-For other users enrolled in OSiRIS a Globus share is not necessary - they will be able to access the data according to their OSiRIS identity and group memberships.
+It also can very much simplify sharing S3-based data because you do not have to setup ACLs to enable access to your data buckets.

 Please be aware that Globus Shares are specific to the endpoint you create them on.
 You can create a share on all of our endpoints separately.
 In this case it is recommended to create a Globus group to manage sharing permissions; you can then use the same group for each share.

 Globus users have to have an available identity through an organization on CIlogon.
 If you need to share with someone who is not part of a typical academic institution please point them at Non-Institutional Identity Providers on the Enrollment page.
 They can establish an identity for CIlogon use and/or OSiRIS enrollment.

 The Globus.org website is the best place to learn about Globus shares.